Mansich0102/STROKE_PREDICTION/README.md

 6) K Neighbors Classifier

-Out of all model Gaussian Naive Bayes selected as best model
+Out of all model "Gaussian Naive Bayes" selected as best model